nokunishi/prusti-eval/mir/examples/README.md

-To test, move these folders to mir-rust, and call "cargo run ./folder_name/test.rs"
+To test, move these folders to mir-rust and run command `cargo run ./folder_name/test.rs`